Philipp Reis Memorial

 Are there guided tours?

-While specific guided tours of the memorial may not be available, local tours of Frankfurt often include stops at significant historical sites.
+While specific guided tours of the memorial may not be available, local tours often include the site as part of broader city exploration.

 What’s the best time to visit?